blazium-engine/blazium-docs/tutorials/3d/physical_light_and_camera_units.rst

 lights and scene brightness are wildly available on websites such as `Physically Based <https://physicallybased.info/>`__.

-Using real world units in Godot can also be useful when porting a scene from other 3D software that uses physical light units (such as Blender).
+Using real world units in Blazium can also be useful when porting a scene from other 3D software that uses physical light units (such as Blender).

 Disadvantages of physical units